(Image Credit: iStockPhoto/kbwills)

 Despite the rapid growth, many still have questions about exactly how this type of education works.
 Here are three things you might not know about coding boot camps:

 Funding is available for coding boot camp students

 Since coding boot camps are such a new form of education, they aren’t accredited institutions.
 This means that typical government student aid like FAFSA loans or Pell grants in the United States aren’t available to boot camp students.
 And with no financial help, coding boot camps would likely be out of reach, especially for younger people looking to advance their careers.
 Good, accelerated programs cost somewhere between $10,000 and $20,000.

 Luckily, there are plenty of alternative loans available to help fund your coding dreams.
 Take Earnest, for example.
 The company offers fixed-rate and lower interest personal loans for up to $50,000, and looks into your education, savings habits and earning potential to they claim, better understand your profile and offer better rates.
 While you’re at it, you can also refinance existing student loans with the company, if you so chose.

-There’s also Climb and Skills Fund, both companies that DevMountain partners with.
-Skills Fund is a financing platform for students in “high-quality accelerated learning programs”.
+There’s also Climb and Ascent Funding, both companies that DevMountain partners with.
+Ascent Funding is a financing platform for students in “high-quality accelerated learning programs”.
 Essentially, the company offers loans for specifically the boot camps they partner with.
 And getting a loan is pretty simple, as long as you don’t have a history of bankruptcy or default.
 You don’t even need a co-signer.
 Climb is similar, in that it partners with alternative education platforms to give low interest and fast loans to students.
 All in all, the companies offer a Millennial-friendly method to fund your education.

 You don’t need a background or experience in coding